 This matcha smoothie recipe from Half Baked Harvest is a great option when you're looking to combine your breakfast smoothie with your morning cup of coffee or green tea.
 It calls for unsweetened almond milk, baby kale, almond butter, pineapple, and banana.
 You can also add some spirulina, which is great for detoxing heavy metals from your body, as well as a dash of vanilla for sweetness.
 Considering all of these protein-rich ingredients and matcha powder, it's super energizing, so it'll make those sleepy mornings a little more bearable.
 For fewer carbs, just use less banana.

 The Fruit Breakdown: 1 cup of mashed banana contains 51.4 grams of carbohydrates, which is 17% of your DV.

-This citrusy smoothie from Mitzy at Home is the perfect thing to make when you're fighting a cold since it's packed with vitamin C. With freshly squeezed pink grapefruit and orange juice, banana, and unsweetened almond milk, it's also low-touch and easy, making it ideal for a busy morning.
+This citrusy smoothie from Sugar Salted is the perfect thing to make when you're fighting a cold since it's packed with vitamin C. With freshly squeezed pink grapefruit and orange juice, banana, and unsweetened almond milk and a few other ingredients, it's also low-touch and easy, making it ideal for a busy morning.
 Since it's only naturally sweetened, you can add honey, agave nectar, or cinnamon to balance out the tanginess.

 The Fruit Breakdown: 1 cup of pink grapefruit contains 25 grams of carbohydrates, which is 8% of your DV.

 Michigan State University Extension.
 Low-Carb Fruits -- 15 Grams or Less Per Serving.
 Updated July 26, 2016.